-Joshua trees are so unique and we even got to see some with blossoms, which apparently doesn’t happen often.
-One short hike during our day treated us to an amazing view of the Palm Springs area.
+Joshua trees are so unique, and we even got to see some with blossoms, which apparently doesn’t happen often.
+One short hike during our day treated us to a fantastic view of the Palm Springs area.

 We spent most of Tuesday traveling, arriving around dinner time to a privately owned RV park in Chowchilla, California.
 It was my favorite privately owned RV park by far that we’ve been to.
 Super clean, a great area, plus cement pads that made parking the RV so simple.

 We got up early Wednesday and took a two and a half hour drive into San Fransisco.
 Right away I started noticing the amazing architecture of the area.
-I LOVE historic homes and they are all around the city of San Fransisco.
+I LOVE historical homes, and they are all around the city of San Fransisco.